Xiaoying Pu

 Credit: Xin Shu

-I am a UI Engineer based in Seattle, WA.
+I am a UI engineer based in Seattle, WA.
 I received my Ph.D. in Computer Science and Engineering at the University of Michigan, advised by Matthew Kay at Northwestern University.

 Across my projects, I have used a wide range of methods, such as design, system-building, participant experiments & (Bayesian) statistical analyses, and qualitative interviews.